Pulitzer Prize Fiction Winner

 Summary

-A middle-aged woman returns from Chicago to her small Mississippi hometown to care for her ailing father, then stays on after his death to face his much younger second wife and the contents of the family home.
+A middle aged woman returns from Chicago to her small Mississippi hometown to care for her ailing father, then stays on after his death to face his much younger second wife and the contents of the family home.
 Through spare, observant prose Welty examines memory, grief, regional class friction, and the way a single household can hold a whole emotional history.
-The short novel is widely admired as a model of compression and quiet psychological depth.
+Readers widely admire the short novel as a model of compression and quiet psychological depth.

 Historical Context & Significance

-Welty finally won after decades of being one of America's most respected writers; the book is a masterclass in economy and emotional precision.
+Welty finally won after decades as one of America's most respected writers.
+The book is a masterclass in economy and emotional precision.